China says it has not banned purchase, use of foreign phone brands

 The supposed ban coincides with rising tensions between Beijing and Washington, and signals growing challenges for Apple, which relies heavily on China for revenue growth and manufacturing.

-China has increasingly emphasized using locally-made tech products, as technology has become a major national security issue for Beijing and Washington.
+China has increasingly emphasised using locally-made tech products, as technology has become a major national security issue for Beijing and Washington.
+REUTERS

-(Reporting by Ethan Wang and Bernard Orr; Editing by Christian Schmollinger and Miral Fahmy)

 Read more of the latest in